Jet Fuel contamination and how to detect it

 How do I detect contaminated jet fuel?

-Particulates like rust, scale, dust and pollen are determined by a visual inspection of the fuel sample.
+Particulates like rust, scale, dust and pollen are determined by visual inspection of the fuel sample.
 Chemical analysis can also be employed to detect particulates beyond visual inspection levels.

 Water in aviation jet fuel can be detected in several different ways.
 The most common method is known as a water tablet test for fuel.
-This very briefly indicates whether water in fuel is above or below 30 ppm, the maximum allowed limit.
+This very briefly indicates whether the water in fuel is above or below 30 ppm, the maximum allowed limit.

 There are many other products and analysis equipment commercially available that can test for jet fuel water contamination.

 Microbial contamination in jet fuels is typically detected through CFU tests, ATP tests, or Immunoassay-based tests.
-The CFU method usually require sending fuel off-site for testing, which can take up to 10 days.
+The CFU method usually requires sending fuel off-site for testing, which can take up to 10 days.
 ATP gives results in minutes but requires to be done in a laboratory with special equipment so is not generally classed as on-site.

 Immunoassay tests are done on-site, on the spot, and requires little training and no special equipment.
 Results come in 10-15 minutes in an easy to interpret format.